IrfanNafiz/RecMe/README.md

 ### Training Model

 The core training of the model is implemented in the [train_model.py](train_model.py) script.
-This script is built upon the [Keras Speaker Recognition Example](https://keras.io/examples/audio/speaker_recognition_using_cnn/#introduction), adapting it to our project's requirements.
+This script is built upon the [Keras Speaker Recognition Example](https://keras.io/examples/audio/speaker_recognition_using_cnn/#introduction), adapting it to our project's requirements and optimizing using TensorBoard for applicaiton in Minimal Dataset use cases.
 It handles the training and evaluation of the speaker recognition model.

 ### Console Based Application